aspose-cells-cloud/aspose-cells-cloud-go/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 22.7
+## Feature & Enhancements in Version 22.8

-- Add 4 kinds of Save Option.
-- Add the checkExcelRestriction parameter for multiple APIs.
+- Support transposing Excel Rows to Columns.

 ## Read & Write Spreadsheet Formats